The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 - [ ] Used Vite to create the project
 - [ ] The size buttons, the greeting, and the language buttons should each be their own component for a total of 3 components (on top of the root `App`)
 - [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
-- [ ] Bonus: Have all components in their own files (1 export per file)
+- [ ] Bonus: You have a `components` directory.
+Each component has its own file and is exported (1 export per file).
+The filename matches the name of the component being exported (`Header.jsx` exports a `Header` component).
 - [ ] Bonus: Your project has some extra CSS styling!

 ## Set Up